SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-If you want to stay near the festival, you have a few options.
+You have a few options if you want to stay near the festival.
 There are a handful of small, boutique hotels right in the Haight.
-Click here to read more about them and what else there is to see and do in this lively district.
+Click here to read more about them and what else to see and do in this lively district.

 Alamo Square is another district that is just a few blocks away.
 It also features smaller, locally owned hotels and B&Bs.
 Click here to learn more about Alamo Square and some of the best places to stay.

-The most popular place to stay in San Francisco is in the Union Square area.
+The most popular place to stay in San Francisco is Union Square.
 There are more than a hundred hotels in this district.
 They range from expensive, five-star mega hotels to smaller B&Bs.
 Click here for details on my favorite places to sleep in Union Square.

 Sunday Streets: Sunday Streets is a monthly event that closes off several blocks of city streets to car traffic so you can run, walk, and dance around without having to worry about waiting around for the cars to pass.
 Click here to learn more about the June date for Sunday Streets.

-Bus: There are several buses that run through or near the Haight Street Fair.
+Bus: Several buses that run through or near the Haight Street Fair.
 Your best bets are the #7, 37, 43, and 66.

 Muni: You can also take the N-Judah light rail to the Haight Street Fair.
 Take it to the stop at Cole and Carl Streets.
 From there, walk north on Cole four blocks to Haight Street.